 Zero trust or any security solution is often believed to be only for smaller organizations.
 This stems from the disbelief that only bigger organizations can fall under the scrutiny of hackers—this cannot be farther from the truth.
 43% of all cyberattacks target small businesses specifically.

-Considering how the SMBs lack skilled personnel specifically for cybersecurity, the need for a technology to handle security is immense.
+Considering how SMBs usually lack skilled personnel specifically for cybersecurity, the need for technology to handle security is immense.
 For this very need, Ilantus has built Compact Identity, which is made for the needs of the SMBs.
 Simple, efficient with minimal expertise required to handle the solution.

 Zero trust policy can revolutionize your security provided you allow it.
 Move beyond myths towards a solution that can empower your network as well as your users, giving little room to any bad actor.